ivan-kleshnin/react-fundamentals-course/README.md

 Markup 0 -> JavaScript -> React -> Markup I -> TypeScript
 ```

-There're, of course, much more other important topics like `Async Programming`, `Functional Programming` we omit here for the sake of brevity.
+There're, admittedly, other important topics like `Async Programming` or `Functional Programming` we kinda skip here
-The underline is that it's possible to go through this course knowing "just JS + HTML", "just TS + HTML", "JS + CSS + HTML", etc.
+to not go insane with combinatorics.
+The underline is that it's possible to go through this course knowing `just JS + HTML`, `just TS + HTML`, `JS + CSS + HTML`, etc.
-No knowledge is strictly required besides "Basic Programming / JavaScript".
+No knowledge is strictly required besides `Basic Programming / JavaScript`.
+Please refer to the above roadmap for more details.

 ### Learning in Parallel

 We don't recommend learning large topics in parallel.
 But it's possible to "Learn X" and "Improve at Y" at the same time.
-And that is exactly the reason we think it's better to learn React after CSS/HTML/JS/TS: to repeat and practice all of them.
+And that is exactly the reason we think it's better to learn React after CSS, HTML, JS/TS – to repeat and practice all of them.
 But at the end it's up to you.
-There're many ways to study and learning things in suboptimal way is much better than nothing.
+There're many ways to study and learning things in suboptimal way is still much better than nothing.

 ### Extending the Program

-The home tasks intentionally minimalistic, feel free to extend them whenever you feel like you can.
+The home tasks are intentionally minimalistic, feel free to extend them whenever you feel like it.
 You should find your own perfect pace and balance between squeezing the most out of a single task and moving forward.
 Choose one or two (or none) of the following options:
 - Add more features to examples (we'll be giving some tips)
-- Improve the UI/UX, make the design look more complete
+- Improve the UI/UX, make the design look more complete and professional
-- Use TypeScript instead of JavaScript
+- Use TypeScript instead of JavaScript (only if you already learned TS)
 - Take Bonus tasks (we'll be giving suggestions)

 Good luck!